William Althaus: President of the United States Conference of Mayors

 Before his appointment as the Conference's president, Althaus had been an active member attending every meeting since his election to mayor of York.
 When he was chosen as president, besides fostering a working relationship with the Clinton administration, the main goal of his 1992 to 1993 term would be to increase federal funding to cities.
 During the Bush administration and the Reagan administration federal mandates increased, while the funding for federal mandates was cut.
 Althaus, and the Conference petitioned to either increase funding so that the mandates may be carried out, or to cut the number of mandates so the funding can cover all of them.

 Post-mayoral career

-After exiting the office of mayor Althaus has remained an influential member of the local community mostly due to him being the last Republican to hold the office of mayor to date.
+As a former mayor and the last Republican mayor, Althaus has remained an influential member of the local community.
 He has worked with several other more recent mayors to help with issues such as race relations.

+In a 2024 interview with the York Daily Record, Althaus said that after being mayor, he had a 20-year career with the United States Agency for International Development.